vectorgrp/sil-kit-adapters-vcan/README.md

-# Vector SIL Kit Adapter for SocketCAN
+# Vector SIL Kit Adapter for SocketCAN (Linux only)
 This collection of software is provided to illustrate how the [Vector SIL Kit](https://github.com/vectorgrp/sil-kit/) can be attached to a virtual CAN (Controller Area Network) interface [[SocketCAN]](https://docs.kernel.org/networking/can.html) running in Linux kernel.